pulumi/docs/content/blog/esc-automation-api-pulumi-service-provider-launch/index.md

 Bringing Pulumi ESC Environments support into the Pulumi Service Provider empowers you to manage your entire infrastructure and application landscape through a unified approach.

-Pulumi ESC Automation API capabilities are available for Typescript, Go, Python, C#, Java, and YAML.
+Pulumi Service Provider ESC capabilities are available for Typescript, Go, Python, C#, Java, and YAML.
 See our [Environment](registry/packages/pulumiservice/api-docs/environment/) and [Environment Permissions](registry/packages/pulumiservice/api-docs/teamenvironmentpermission/) Pulumi Service Provider docs.
 Here are examples of creating environments in Typescript, Go, and Python:

 {{< chooser language "typescript,python,go" />}}